wangbri/yalp/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Add feature for pin to animate down when a cell is selected for it.
+1. Adding feature for pin to animate down when a cell is selected for it.
 2. Adding photos for MKMapAnnotations

 ## Video Walkthrough